-As a Pharmacist and Officer, you will be responsible for:
+As a Pharmacist and Navy Officer, you will be responsible for:

-Navy Pharmacists work in military hospitals and clinics in the U.S., overseas, aboard aircraft carriers, and with special operational units, from Hawaii to Japan, Germany to Guam, and Washington, D.C., to Washington State.
+The Navy employs Pharmacists who are stationed in any of more than 250 facilities in the U.S. and overseas – from Hawaii to Japan, Germany to Guam, and Washington, D.C., to Washington state.

-As a Pharmacist, you could work at one of the highly acclaimed National Naval Medical Centers in Bethesda, Md.; Portsmouth, Va.; or San Diego, Calif.
-You could also provide pharmaceutical support aboard one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.
+As an integral part of the Naval Medical Service Corps, you could also lead personnel at one of the highly acclaimed national medical centers in Bethesda, MD, Portsmouth, VA or San Diego, CA. You could also provide administrative support aboard an aircraft carrier, or aboard one of two dedicated hospital ships—the USNS Comfort and USNS Mercy.

-Upon completion of graduate school, those pursuing a Pharmacist position are required to attend Officer Development School (ODS) in Newport, R.I.
+Those pursuing a Pharmacist position are required to attend Officer Development School (ODS) in Newport, RI.
 ODS is a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
 Here they learn about the military structure of the U.S. Navy, its rich history of traditions and customs, leadership development and military etiquette.

 Promotion opportunities are regularly available but competitive and based on performance.